kilgoretrout1985/pdns-mysql-domain-exp/README.md

 ## Settings

-Edit `settings.py` and at least configure your MySQL connection to powerdns db and email to receive reports.
+Edit `settings.py` and at least configure your MySQL connection(s) to powerdns db and email to receive reports.
 All other settings are optional.

 ## Run